mynameiseyal/KinderPermit/README.md

 # KinderPermit
-Sign a Korona permit for kids
+Sign a Covid-19 permit for kids